CHendrick00/sp-nnlc-docker/README.md

 # sp-nnlc-docker

 ## Quickstart Guide
-1. Follow the installation instructions for your host OS to create the sp-nnlc-docker container: [Installation](#installation)
+1. Follow the [installation instructions](#installation) for your host OS to install docker and create the sp-nnlc-docker container.
-2. Add rlogs to the /data/rlogs directory
+2. Import rlogs by running `rlog-import` on the container OR copy existing rlogs with the correct naming scheme to `/data/rlogs` OR copy the comma's `/data/media/0/realdata` directory to `/data/rlogs` and run `rlog-rename` on the container.
+3. Generate the model by running `nnlc-process` on the container.
+4. Follow the instructions in [Testing Models]($testing-models) to upload your generated model to your comma device for testing.

-## Features
+## Features and Usage

 ### Automated Rlog Collection
 Importing rlogs from the comma device directly from the docker container is not only supported but also encouraged in order to ensure the files are named correctly and saved in the proper format and location for processing.